DeDanushh/Danush/README.txt

 - Mobile site version not similar to website.
 (FIXED)
 - Color scheme differs, design not consistent.
 (FIXED)
 - Drop arrow jumps around with screen size changed.
 - Containter's arrow not visible.
+3755 added more space for arrow, arrow not shown!
 - Yet to integrate subpages!

 010525 [Thursday]